Best small phone Android Central 2021

 Best flagship: Samsung Galaxy S21

 Samsung's return to truly small phones with the Galaxy S10e back in 2019 was a breath of fresh air, and since then, we've yet to get a proper successor.
 So while the Galaxy S21 may not be quite as small as some people were hoping for, this is still a seriously great package that you don't want to overlook.

-In regards to size, the S21 is packing a 6.2-inch display.
+In regards to size, the S21 packs a 6.2-inch display.
 That might sound intimidating on paper, but in real-world use, it's extremely comfortable to use.
 With tight bezels, a flat display, and a lightweight design thanks to the plastic back, the Galaxy S21 is one of the most user-friendly flagships we're bound to see in 2021.
 The display is also top-notch, featuring an AMOLED panel, Full HD+ resolution, and 120Hz refresh rate for buttery smooth animations.

 Qualcomm's latest Snapdragon 888 chipset is at the heart of the S21, and as you'd expect, this allows for some of the best performance currently available in a smartphone (in addition to sub-6 and mmWave 5G support).
 There's also 8GB of RAM and your choice of 128 or 256GB of internal storage.
-The triple-camera system is basically unchanged from last year's Galaxy S20, but to be perfectly honest, that's not a bad thing.
-Between the 12MP primary camera, 12MP ultra-wide camera, and 64MP telephoto camera, you'll be able to take some really nice shots with the S21.
+The triple-camera system is unchanged from last year's Galaxy S20, but to be perfectly honest, that's not a bad thing.
+Between the 12MP primary camera, 12MP ultra-wide camera, and 64MP telephoto camera, you'll be able to take some nice shots with the S21.

 The biggest downside to the S21 is, unfortunately, battery life.
 It's far from unusable, but if you're rocking the 120Hz refresh rate and have an active 5G connection, don't expect to make it through more than one day of use.